Last Updated on

 But there are other advantages of Sikuli as well,

-- Free: Yes, Sikuli is open sourced and you do not have to burn a hole in your pocket to get it.
+- Free: Yes, Sikuli is open-sourced and you do not have to burn a hole in your pocket to get it.

 - Remote Testing: Sikuli can perform testing of applications running on remote servers.
 Oh yes, and you do not need fancy hardware or software setup to do so.
 Just open up your System Under Test on the Sikuli server using Remote Desktop for Windows, VNC client or any other screen sharing application.
-Remember, all Sikuli needs is to see your application on the screen of the machine you are running Sikuli on.
+Remember, all Sikuli needs are to see your application on the screen of the machine you are running Sikuli on.

 - Ease of use: Sikuli has a very simple syntax and can be either written using the Java syntax (when used along with selenium java web driver or in case you just do not want to ditch java) using Eclipse or other Java IDEs or, you can use the SikuliX IDE to write Sikuli scripts which has a Pythonic syntax.
 I found the second one to be very helpful for newbies to get acquainted with the capabilities of Sikuli without much external help.